In this Q&A, I look at how to set up a proofreading business, how to acquire clients and how to handle payments.

 They’ll tell you pretty much everything you need to know about starting out and keeping going.

-Might I also suggest you join the Society for Editors and Proofreaders (SfEP), the UK’s national editorial society?
+Might I also suggest you join the Chartered Institute of Editing and Proofreading (CIEP), the UK’s national editorial society?
 The forums provide a warm and supportive environment for old hands and newbies alike.

 How will clients pay me?

 A better question might be how would you like to be paid?
 For example, I accept cheques (reluctantly!), PayPal (convenient for international clients), and direct bank transfer (easy-peasy).
-Other options include Stripe and CurrencyFair.
+Other options include Stripe, TransferWise and CurrencyFair.

 I send an invoice as soon as a project’s complete, but some of my colleagues prefer to do all their invoicing for the month in one fell swoop.
 It’s a matter of personal choice and what works for each business owner in terms of efficiency.
 You can download an invoice template from my Other Resources page.